 - Easy and intuitive audio mixing with various source filters likes noise suppression and gain, noise gate, etc.

 - It offers a set of powerful tools and easy to use for everyone.

 - A wide array of configuration options and tweaks for recording or broadcasting.

 - Live RTMP streaming to various social media like Facebook, YouTube, Twitch, etc.

 - GPU based game recording and broadcasting with high performance.

 There are many ways to install OBS in Ubuntu and other Ubuntu derivatives.
 Here I will touch upon all the ways to install open broadcaster studio on Ubuntu Linux.
 In case you don’t know how to install software using Ubuntu PPA, Snap package, Flatpak, etc., check out my previous tutorial on How To Install Software in Ubuntu.

 OBS provides official Ubuntu PPA, which contains the latest software version for all the current Ubuntu Linux.

 Ubuntu 14.04 LTS and older

-Note: If you are still running Ubuntu 14.04 LTS or older which doesn’t include FFmpeg officially, first you need to install it by running following command into the Terminal (Ctrl+Alt+T or by searching for “Terminal” from app launcher).
+Note: If you are still running Ubuntu 14.04 LTS or older, which doesn’t include FFmpeg officially.
+First, you need to install it by running the following command into the Terminal (Ctrl+Alt+T or searching for “Terminal” from the app launcher).

 sudo add-apt-repository ppa:kirillshkrogalev/ffmpeg-next sudo apt-get update sudo apt-get install ffmpeg sudo add-apt-repository ppa:obsproject/obs-studio sudo apt-get update sudo apt-get install obs-studio